News & Resources

 Pick and pack fulfillment has evolved with eCommerce retailers as they look to drive more efficiency, cost effectiveness and rapid turnaround times.
 To illustrate this, consider the pick and pack process compared to traditional order fulfillment.

 Traditional order fulfillment for retailers involves pulling entire crates or pallets of goods — a process that typically requires the support of multiple warehouse workers and the use of equipment such as forklifts and pallet trucks.
 Traditional order fulfillment also typically originates from a large-scale distribution center or cross-dock for sorting before they’re sent out for delivery to a store or other retail location.
-Pick and pack fulfillment eliminates the “middleman” — the store — from the process, instead packaging and sorting orders for delivery direct to the end consumer.
-In doing so, pick and pack fulfillment allows for faster turnaround times and enables retailers to fulfill high volumes of eCommerce orders at a more rapid rate.

 Pick, pack and ship is typically considered a form of value-added service because it goes beyond standard warehousing services and streamlines the order fulfillment process.